Phil Cohen (cultural theorist): From urban ethnography to critical cartography (2013 onwards)

+Death

+On 7 November 2024, Cohen was reported missing.
+His body was discovered in Wivenhoe, Essex, later that same day.
+He was 81.

 Research themes

-Cohen's academic work is trans-disciplinary and draws on concepts from linguistics and narratology, psychoanalysis and anthropology, cultural history and social phenomenology.
+Cohen's academic work was trans-disciplinary and drew on concepts from linguistics and narratology, psychoanalysis and anthropology, cultural history and social phenomenology.
 Early influences were Basil Bernstein's theory of socio-linguistic codes, Gregory Bateson's model of communication and Mikhail Bakhtin's concept of dialogics and more recently Latour's actor-network theory.
-In his work on social and cultural imaginaries Cohen has also drawn on both the post Kleinian and Lacanian traditions in psychoanalysis.
+In his work on social and cultural imaginaries, Cohen also drew on both the post-Kleinian and Lacanian traditions in psychoanalysis.

 Rethinking the youth question

-Cohen's ground breaking analysis of youth cultures in the 1960s and 1970s sought to redefine the field of youth studies, away from an empirical investigation of young people's values, attitudes and behaviour and towards a critical perspective of how "youth" was being ideologically constructed and represented in policy and media discourses as a unitary social category.
+Cohen's ground-breaking analysis of youth cultures in the 1960s and 1970s sought to redefine the field of youth studies, away from an empirical investigation of young people's values, attitudes and behaviour and towards a critical perspective of how "youth" was being ideologically constructed and represented in policy and media discourses as a unitary social category.
 He went on to consider how that was challenged or reproduced in young people's own cultural practices.

 Coming-of-age stories

 Cohen's recent work has focused on the narrative grammars through which life stories are constructed, and the generational shifts in way "youth" is both imagined and remembered as a formative stage.
-This field includes an analysis of young adult fiction and contemporary films, as well as written memoirs and oral testimony, gay coming out stories and how life transitions are managed in contemporary faith communities.
+This field includes an analysis of young adult fiction and contemporary films, as well as written memoirs and oral testimony, gay coming-out stories and how life transitions are managed in contemporary faith communities.

 Attachment to place

 From the outset Cohen's ethnographic work has been grounded in the specificities of place, as an anchorage of symbolic or moral claims over public amenity and resource as well as a locus of collective identity and belonging.
 In early work he contrasted rules and rituals of territoriality with protocols of public propriety as two complimentary forms of civic stake holding.
-In more recent work this model has been refined, drawing on the ideas of Michael Balint and Jay Appleton to outline a psychosocial geography of place attachment.
+In more recent work, this model was refined, drawing on the ideas of Michael Balint and Jay Appleton to outline a psychosocial geography of place attachment.